-Prerequisite or corequisite: MLIS 7200 with a grade of "B" or better or consent of the instructor.
+Prerequisite or corequisite: MLIS 7200 with a grade of "B".
 An examination of the functions of the library within the higher education environment.
 The course promotes the Jeffersonian ideal of the library as the center of the university and explores administrative issues and service patterns specific to the academic library.